steroman/dynatrace-deck/slides.md

 ## Modernizing the content lifecycle

 <!-- notes:
-In Task 1 we explored a strategic and user-centered approach to documentation.
+In Task 1, we focused on rethinking documentation strategically.
-Now, Task 2 zooms into the operational backbone that makes all of that possible: a modern, scalable content lifecycle.
+Here, we look at the operational backbone that makes that strategy actually work.
-The problem we’re addressing is that writers can’t keep up with the pace of product change.
+The reality today is that writers struggle to keep up with product velocity, and content becomes stale quickly.
-Content becomes stale, users lose trust, support carries unnecessary load, and LLM-powered features start returning outdated or misleading information.
+That creates risk for users, support, and even LLM accuracy.
-So in this section, I’ll walk you through how I would evaluate the current lifecycle, identify opportunities, and define a practical but powerful transition plan.
+So in this section, I’ll walk you through a practical path for evaluating the current lifecycle, understanding where friction lives, and transitioning to a system that scales with the product.
 -->
----

 ---
 layout: center
 transition: fade